ArchipelagoMW/Archipelago/docs/adding games.md

 * a folder within `/worlds/` that contains an `__init__.py`
 * A `World` subclass where you create your world and define all of its rules
+* A unique game name
+* For webhost documentation and behaviors, a `WebWorld` subclass that must be instantiated in the `World` class definition
+  * the game_info doc must follow the format `{language_code}_{game_name}.md`
 * A mapping for items and locations defining their names and id's for clients to be able to identify them, `item_name_to_id` and `location_name_to_id`, respectively
 * Create an item when `create_item` is called both by your code and externally
 * An `options_dataclass` defining the options players have available to them.
 * A "Menu" Region
-* Define a non-zero amount of locations
+* Create a non-zero amount of locations and add them to your regions
-* Define a non-zero amount of items **equal** to the number of locations
+* Create a non-zero amount of items **equal** to the amount of locations and add them to the multiworld itempool
-* All items submitted to the multiworld must not be manually placed by the World.
-If you need to place specific items, just place the items without ever telling the multiworld about them.
+* All items submitted to the multiworld itempool must not be manually placed by the World.
+If you need to place specific items, there are multiple ways to do so, but they should not be added to the multiworld itempool.

 Notable caveats:
 * The "Menu" region will always be considered the "start" for the player
 * The "Menu" region is *always* considered accessible; i.e. the player is expected to always be able to return to the start of the game from anywhere
-* When submitting regions or items to the multiworld, use `append`, `extend`, or `+=`. **Do not use `=`**
+* When submitting regions or items to the multiworld (multiworld.regions and multiworld.itempool respectively), use `append`, `extend`, or `+=`. **Do not use `=`**
-* Regions are simply containers for locations and do not have to map to real regions in your game.
-They can be as real or as abstract as you like and works for your use case.
+* Regions are simply containers for locations that share similar access rules.
+They do not have to map to concrete, physical areas within your game and can be more abstract like tech trees or a quest line.

 The base World class can be found in [AutoWorld](/worlds/AutoWorld.py).
 Methods available for your world to call during generation can be found in [BaseClasses](/BaseClasses.py) and [Fill](/Fill.py).
 Some examples and documentation